konfuzio-ai/konfuzio-sdk/docs/dvui/explanations.md

 ### Run the Document Validation UI in non-Vue applications

-If your application is developed using technologies other than Vue (for example React or Angular), you can build the Document Validation UI app into a package, as described in our [configuration example](#configure-the-app), and import it to your existing project, or install it as an npm package.
+If your application is developed using technologies other than Vue (for example React or Angular), you can build the Document Validation UI application into a package, as described in our [configuration example](#configure-the-application), and import it to your existing project, or install it as an npm package.

 #### Run in React